-We all have our ups and downs, but some of us like to measure that vertical movement, which is why there’s a whole boatload of altimeter apps.
-You probably use your phone’s location to do 2D street-level navigation all the time, but those same satellites can also help you find your distance above sea level (altitude, not to be confused with elevation, which is the earth’s distance above sea level).
-Paired with a barometric pressure sensor and a data connection (if there’s one available), your phone can get you surprisingly accurate altitude readings.
+We all have our ups and downs, but some of us like to measure our vertical measurement above the Earth.
+This can tell reveal much about the weather and living conditions wherever you are.
+While you may often use your phone’s location for 2D street-level navigation, those same satellites can also help you find your distance above sea level (altitude, not to be confused with elevation, which is the earth’s distance above sea level).
+Paired with a barometric pressure sensor and a data connection (if there’s one available), your phone can provide surprisingly accurate altitude readings.

 How do phones measure altitude?

 Phones are able to measure altitude, and if you know the elevation of the ground below, you can calculate your exact height above ground.
 The most important altitude measurement tool in your phone’s arsenal is the GNSS/GPS receiver.
 If your phone can find at least four satellites, with one directly overhead, you can usually get an altitude reading accurate to within 10 to 20 meters (35 to 70 feet).
 Having good satellite reception isn’t always guaranteed, though, and while GPS-based altitude works most of the time, it can still be subject to fairly large errors.

 That’s why many modern phones are also equipped with barometric pressure sensors (barometers).
 Because gravity pulls everything down towards the Earth, including the atmosphere, pressure gets lower as your altitude increases.
 Measuring this change helps your phone figure out how far up or down you’ve gone.